 Keep a paperwork trail and register complaints in writing.
 There are places to turn for help, including state insurance commissioners.

 Of course, the time to examine the details of your insurance policies is before a disaster.
 CERTIFIED FINANCIAL PLANNER™ professionals can help Americans ensure they are fully covered.

-The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
+ABOUT CFP BOARD The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
 The Board of Directors, in furthering CFP Board’s mission, acts on behalf of the public, CFP® professionals and other stakeholders.
 CFP Board owns the certification marks CFP®, Certified Financial Planner™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
 CFP Board currently authorizes more than 80,000 individuals to use these marks in the U.S.

 CONTACT: Jessica Lewis, Communications Specialist P: 202-379-2256 E:email@example.com Twitter: @cfpboardmedia

 ABOUT ROBERT SCHMANSKY, CFP®